Feeding the Globe Through Famine, Disaster and War: Five Presidents Who Helped Shape America’s Legacy of Humanitarian Relief

 In 1812, a massive earthquake rocked Venezuela, devastating the city and leaving thousands of people in urgent need of food and supplies.
 In response, the U.S. – under the leadership of President James Madison, sent five ships filled with wheat flour to feed survivors.

 That shipment marked America’s first foray into foreign assistance.
 Since then, the U.S. has led the way in global hunger relief.
 Along the way, there have been a handful of presidents who have made exceptional contributions to this legacy of support.
-In addition to Madison, below are six who have paved the way in making America the generous nation it is today.
+In addition to Madison, below are five who have paved the way in making America the generous nation it is today.

 1. President Herbert Hoover